isomerpages/ogp-parkingsg/pages/Terms of Use.md

 payment to URA/HDB.
 Once you have activated a parking session through the Service, you have confirmed that the details keyed in are accurate and shall have no right to any refund or cancellation thereafter.
-Please direct all issues concerning parking, refunds or cancellations to URA or HDB.
+Please direct all issues concerning parking, refunds or cancellations to URA or HDB..<br>
 c.
-The URA/HDB is NOT responsible for any loss or damage, howsoever caused, to any vehicle or the fittings or contents of any vehicle parked in any car park or any part of a road under the URA/HDB’s management.
+The URA/HDB is NOT responsible for any loss or damage, howsoever caused, to any vehicle or the fittings or contents of any vehicle parked in any car park or any part of a road under the URA/HDB’s management..<br>
 d.
-GovTech is **NOT** responsible for the fulfilment and quality of the car park services themselves.
+GovTech is **NOT** responsible for the fulfilment and quality of the car park services themselves. .<br>
 e.
 You may direct queries or feedback to feedback@parking.sg.

-**3. Third party software/services**
+**3. Third party software/services**.<br>
 a.
-Google’s Distribution Terms - https://play.google.com/about/developer-
+Google’s Distribution Terms - https://play.google.com/about/developer-distribution-agreement.html.<br>
-distribution-agreement.html

 b.
-Google’s privacy policy - (http://www.google.com/policies/privacy)
+Google’s privacy policy - http://www.google.com/policies/privacy.<br>
 c.
-Apple’s Distribution Terms - https://developer.apple.com/programs/terms/
+Apple’s Distribution Terms - https://developer.apple.com/programs/terms/apple_developer_agreement.pdf.<br>
-apple_developer_agreement.pdf

 d.
-Google Maps API (Terms of Service) – https://www.google.com/intl/en-GB/ policies
+Google Maps API (Terms of Service) – https://www.google.com/intl/en-GB/policies.<br>
 e.
 Stripe Core Services - https://stripe.com/sg/legal

 **4. Special terms**